hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme-hp.md

 - User model added - possibility of changing firstName/lastName to screenName if wanted.
 - Post model added.
     - May need to check if image datatype should be `String`.
-    - Also, have decided to do away with difficulty proper
+    - Also, have decided to do away with difficulty property and instead access this from the relationed instructions database
+- I